K-PaaS/application-platform-guide-eng/user_guide/service/source_control.md

 3. Click “Add Contributor” button once the page appears.
 ![012]

 4. Enter the User to give authority within [Search Source Controller User].
-After checking the user in the user search list, click "+" image.
+After checking the user in the user search list, click "+" icon.
 ![013]

 5. Bellow [Search Source Controller User], [Invite Contributor], Authority and descriptions are shown.
 After checking the informations of User ID, Name, Email added in [Invite Contributor], Give the required authority (Modify/View) and click “Invite” when completed.
 ![014]

-6. When notification with “[Contributor has been Invited]” message appears, the repository contributor authority has been given.
+6. When notification “[Contributor has been Invited]” appears, the repository contributor authority has been given.
 ![015]